-The proposed fish pen is part of a larger endeavor to produce and release hatchery reared fish in the ocean waters off of southern California.
+The proposed fish cages are part of a larger endeavor to produce and release hatchery-reared fish in the ocean waters off of southern California.
 The overall project is coordinated by the CDFG's OREHP.

-The OREHP program was created by state legislation (Fish and Game Code § 6592) in 1983 and extended for an additional ten years in 1992.
+The OREHP program was created by state legislation (Fish and Game Code § 6592) in 1983, extended for an additional ten years in 1992, and was recently extended indefinitely by Senate Bill 58-Alpert (Ch.
+368, Stats.
+2001).
 The purpose of the program is to support research into the artificial propagation, rearing, and stocking of marine finfish species that have a high sport and commercial fishing value, in the ocean waters off southern California.
-Marine fish hatcheries are considered experimental, and OREHP has had recent successes as well as failures with the artificial propagation and small-scale pen rearing of white seabass.
-The OREHP is self supporting, funded by a tax on fishing licenses.
+Marine fish hatcheries are considered experimental, and OREHP has had successes as well as failures with the artificial propagation and small-scale rearing of white seabass.
+The OREHP is self-supporting, funded by a tax on fishing licenses.
 An advisory panel, the Ocean Resources Enhancement Advisory Panel, counsels the CDFG on funding and policy decisions for the OREHP.